Roy Meadow: Sally Clark appeals

 Meadow's statistical figure was amongst the five grounds for appeal submitted to the Court of Appeal in the autumn of 2000.
 The judges claimed that the figure was a "sideshow", which would have had no significant effect on the jury's decision.
 The overall evidence was judged to be "overwhelming" and Clark's appeal against conviction was dismissed.
-This opinion, minimising the effect of Meadow's evidence, was described by a leading QC not involved in the case as "a breathtakingly intellectually dishonest judgement".
-Frank Ward, writing for MOJUK, preferred the term "intellectually incompetent".

 Clark's supporters rejected this decision.
 Meadow considered that he had been fully vindicated.
 He responded to Watkins in a BMJ paper of his own, accusing him of being both irresponsible and misinformed.
 He reiterated his erroneous claim that "both children showed signs of both recent and past abuse" (injuries which the defence claimed were either misidentified in a badly-performed post-mortem, or caused by the mother's attempts at resuscitation) and underlined the judges' controversial ruling that Clark and her husband had given "untrue evidence".
-He went on to bemoan the time likely to be "wasted" on any further investigation of the case: "In today's world," he wrote, "it is inevitable that....formal letters of complaint from the family to the Police Complaints Authority, the General Medical Council, the royal colleges, or other statutory bodies will be treated with respect and will consume considerable resources."

 Meadow's vindication was to be short-lived: after the campaigning lawyer Marilyn Stowe obtained new evidence from Macclesfield Hospital, it emerged that another expert witness, Home Office Pathologist Dr Alan Williams, had failed to disclose exculpatory evidence in the form of results of medical tests which showed that her second child had died from the bacterial infection Staphylococcus aureus, and not from smothering as the prosecution had claimed.
 A second appeal was launched and in allowing Clark's appeal to proceed Lord Justice Kay stated in open court that Meadow's statistics were 'grossly misleading' and 'manifestly wrong'.